 - ½ teaspoon fresh lime juice

 - When turnips are cool enough to handle, slice them into half-inch wedges.
-If they are baby white-skinned turnips, the skins should be thin, and there will be no need to peel.
-If the skins have a purple tinge, peel them before slicing.
+If they are baby turnips, there's no need to peel.
+If the skins are thicker, peel them before slicing.
 Set aside until needed.

 - Follow the same preparation with the leeks.
-Slice leeks into 6 inch lengths, and then in half lengthwise.
+Slice leeks into 6-inch lengths, and then in half lengthwise.
 Slice each half lengthwise again.
 Chop into half-inch pieces.
 Plunge into a bowl of cold water and swish around with your fingers.
 Set aside until needed.